Sunand9704/Inspectors/backend/src/scripts/README-career-translations.md

-# Career Translation System
+﻿# Career Translation System

-This guide explains how to use the career translation system for CBM.
+This guide explains how to use the career translation system for INSPECTORS.

 ## Overview